…and you might find a link to this CNN story. (archived copy on archive.org)

 - Its brake control is on the passenger side.

 - It had a 12-mile test run which almost ended in a collision.

 I don’t have a problem with rich people having fun with their money or chasing windmills, but this story is phrased as if we are expected to believe that this car is going to create a revolution in electric automobiles.
 I honestly don’t know whether the person who wrote this story for CNN was pandering to Young or making fun of him.

-When I could (theoretically) buy one of these for $109,000, how does this story have any relevance at all?
+When I could (theoretically) buy a Tesla Model S for $109,000, how does this story have any relevance at all?
 I don’t blame Young.
 I blame CNN for passing it off as real news.